wbrp/wbrp-django-template/README.rst

 wbrp-django-template
 ====================

-This is our custom Django project template at Webrepublic.
-It is based on the Django 1.5.1 standard template and has been updated for Django 1.7.
+This is our custom Django 1.7 project template at Webrepublic.

 Features